ozaPiNq/pipeliner/README.md

 We have text file with urls.
 Our task is to save all images to the local hard drive.
 Let's split this task into small pieces:
+* read_file
 * fetch_file
 * get_filename
 * save_file
-* read_file

 We can split these tasks into two different pipelines:

 1. read input file and start main pipeline for each URL in file
-2. fetch url and save image to disk
+2. fetch url, get filename and save image to disk

 ![pipes](https://cloud.githubusercontent.com/assets/26138335/23591981/dc2899bc-020a-11e7-933d-18ec105e2c8a.png)